 - Recorded and distributed budget meeting minutes to 50+ employee email list

 - Attended training event on data analysis and financial trends

-Benefits of shadowing
+The benefits of shadowing

-It helps you figure out if you're interested in the role
+Figure out if you're interested in the role

 The biggest benefit for shadowers is being able to experience a day in the life of someone in an industry you’re interested in.
 There’s no better way to decide if you’d like to commit to something than to follow the workday of a professional in the field.